 7. Gastrointestinal diseases.

 To tide the patient over a critical period of the disease in:

-Fulminating or disseminiated pulmonary tuberculosis when used concurrently with appropriate antituberculous chemotherapy.
+Fulminating or disseminated pulmonary tuberculosis when used concurrently with appropriate anti-tuberculosis chemotherapy.

 Loeffler's syndrome not manageable by other means.